marchaesen/vcxsrv/mesalib/docs/meson.rst

    sudo dnf install meson   # Fedora

-Some older versions of meson do not check that they are too old and will error out in odd ways.
+Some older versions of Meson do not check that they are too old and will error out in odd ways.

 You'll also need `Ninja <https://ninja-build.org/>`__.
 If it's not